LukaszPiasecki13/LukaszPiasecki13/README.md

-<h1 align="center">Hi there 👋, my name is Łukasz Piasecki, I am a Python Software Engineer</h1>
+<h1 align="center">Hi there 👋, my name is Łukasz Piasecki, I am a Software Engineer </h1>

 # 💫 About Me:
-I primarily focus on automation, and in my free time, I build web applications using Django, with a special emphasis on the Django Rest Framework and React.js.
+I primarily focus on automation, and building web applications using Django/FastApi.
+- 📊 I’m the author of **bizradar** — a Python library that provides a Pythonic interface to BiznesRadar.pl financial data (GPW): [https://github.com/<YOUR-USERNAME>/bizradar](https://github.com/LukaszPiasecki13/bizradar)
 - 🔭 Nowadays, I devote my time to developing the Django_React_FoundTracker application, which I use to track my investments.
 - 🌱 Additionally, I delve into data analysis and machine learning, which I implement to automate my projects.
-- 📊 I’m the author of **bizradar** — a Python library that provides a Pythonic interface to BiznesRadar.pl financial data (GPW): [https://github.com/<YOUR-USERNAME>/bizradar](https://github.com/LukaszPiasecki13/bizradar)

 Check out my [coding portfolio!](https://lukasz-portfolio.vercel.app/)
 ## 🌐 Connect with me: